Topics: Practice Management, Medical Billing Company

 But when you invest in patient retention strategies and keep patients around, the benefits add up.
 In fact, a small number of highly engaged, loyal patients may account for the vast majority of your revenue: Across the industry, estimates say that 12% to 15% percent of a practice’s most loyal patients represent 55% to 70% of its appointments.

 That loyalty doesn’t emerge out of nowhere.
-A patient’s likelihood of coming back is impacted by all of the interactions he or she has with your practice – spanning your office, staff, services, and general state of affairs.
+A patient’s likelihood of coming back is impacted by all of the interactions they have with your practice – including your office, staff, services, and general state of affairs.
 That’s why it’s critical for you to embrace the importance of delivering a positive patient experience.
 Delivering quality service that keeps your patients satisfied greatly enhances your odds of retaining them in the long run, which translates into cost savings over time.

-Whether your top source of referrals is lead generation to your website or old-fashioned word-of-mouth, make sure you present the impression you want to when they first encounter you: A professional online presence – with up-to-date information on your hours, contact info, location, and services – will have a memorable, favorable impact on new audiences.
+Whether your top source of referrals is lead generation from your website or old-fashioned word-of-mouth, make sure you make a good impression at the very beginning of the relationship.
+A professional online presence – with up-to-date information on your hours, contact info, location, and services – will have a memorable, favorable impact on new audiences.

 And keep the positives up for the in-person experience, too.
-Ensure your space is welcoming, your staff is friendly, and that patients time is spent in a productive way throughout their visit.
+Ensure your space is welcoming, your staff is friendly, and that each patient’s time is spent in a productive way throughout their visit.
 That means short waits, adequate time with the provider, and an honest opportunity to have their questions answered.
 Make sure new patients receive follow-up calls and a chance to provide you with feedback on the all-around experience.
 Streamlining the billing process can also indicate that you’re running an organized, professional practice.

 And once you book the appointment, don’t let a no-show happen to you.
 Text-based appointment reminders are proven to improve the likelihood of a patient showing up for the appointment.

-Driving loyalty also requires that patients see a unique value to sticking with you (as opposed to the practice down the block).
+Driving loyalty also requires that patients see a unique value in sticking with you (as opposed to the practice down the block).
 How do you make that possible?
-By offering advantages the other guys don’t have: Consider incorporating ancillary services, extended hours, or personalized services (such as weight loss, wellness coaching, or disease support groups).
+By offering advantages the competition doesn’t have.
+Consider incorporating ancillary services, extended hours, or personalized services (such as weight loss, wellness coaching, or disease support groups).

 ...and if you need help from a medical billing company...